 Designated conservation area maps are also available to view as individual images.

-Commercial properties are generally subject to stronger planning controls, whether in a Conservation Area or not and many alterations will require planning permission.
-The Council’s Shop Front Design Guide should form the starting point for anyone considering undertaking alterations to a commercial property.
+Commercial properties are generally subject to stronger planning controls, whether in a conservation area or not and many alterations will require planning permission.
+The council’s shop front design guide (PDF) should form the starting point for anyone considering undertaking alterations to a commercial property.

 - The council will exercise control over the siting, design and materials of advertisements within its conservation areas, to ensure they do not detract from the character and appearance of the area.